-- Provide safety equipment, special clothing and tools needed to perform the assigned duties. - Assume the cost of any required pre-employment medical examinations. - The agency should provide some medical coverage for an individual injured while volunteering at the work site. - Not schedule clients to work split shifts. - E. EMPLOYMENT
+- Provide safety equipment, special clothing and tools needed to perform the assigned duties. - Assume the cost of any required pre-employment medical examinations. - The agency should provide medical coverage in the event the individual is injured while volunteering at the work site. - Not schedule clients to work split shifts during the work period. - E. EMPLOYMENT

-The first priority of FSE&T is placement of the individual into full-time unsubsidized employment.
-When this is not possible, part-time unsubsidized, part-time or full-time subsidized employment and other activities must be explored.
+The first priority of the FSE&T Program is placement of the individual into fulltime unsubsidized employment.
+When this is not possible, part-time unsubsidized, part-time or full-time subsidized employment and other activities can be explored.

-The client's entry into employment may be the result of job development by Contracted FSE&T Staff, the efforts of other employment agencies, or the result of the client's own efforts.
-If the number of hours of employment does not meet the client's ABAWD work requirement, additional activities must be required.
-Hours of employment count toward the client's ABAWD work requirement each month that he actually works and receives Food Stamps.
+The client's entry into employment may be the result of job development by the FSE&T Worker, efforts of other employment agencies, or the result of the client's own efforts.
+If the number of hours of employment does not meet the client's ABAWD work requirement, additional activities are required.
+Hours of employment count toward the client's ABAWD work requirement during each month the client receives Food Stamp benefits.